borbit/node-tailor/README.md

       console.log('Sewed!');
     });

-  As a result there will be a sprite file and processed `styles.css` file in the `result` directory.
+  As a result there will be a sprite file and processed `styles.css` file in the `./result` directory.

+    ...

     .link-facebook {
       background-image: url("1a29b94c7137b58.png");
       background-position: 0px 0px